nosloc/JATG_support_for_Gecko5Education/README.md

 #### Milestone 2: Extended JTAG Functionality

-2. Check out the latest version of the project.
+3. Check out the latest version of the project.

     ```bash
     git checkout main
     ```

-3. Synthesize and load the design onto the Gecko5Education board using the provided scripts.
+4. Synthesize and load the design onto the Gecko5Education board using the provided scripts.

     ```bash
     cd /project/systems/singleCore/scripts
     ./synthesize.sh
     ```

-4a.
+5a.
 Interact with the JTAG interface using low-level commands.
 1. Run the OpenOCD server to connect to the Gecko5Education board.

     ```bash
-    cd <project location>/scripts
+    cd project/scripts
     openocd -f config.cfg
     ```
 2. In a separate terminal, connect to the OpenOCD server using telnet.